akash-joshi/scratchnotes/README.md

-# todo-react
+# notes-react-app
-A todo app built using my NextJS config
+📝 Take notes in style using React